Post

 Data Leakage

-• Check for sensitive information exposure through RAG documents
+• Check for sensitive info leakage based on RAG documents

 • Potential for SSRF, LFI, RFI attacks